 Sepsis is a life-threatening illness caused by the body overreacting to an infection.

-Sepsis occurs in three stages:
+Sepsis develops in three stages, described below.

 - Uncomplicated sepsis is caused by infections, such as flu or dental abscesses.
 It is very common and does not usually require hospital treatment.

 - Severe sepsis occurs when the body’s response to infection has started to interfere with the function of vital organs, such as the heart, kidneys, lungs or liver.

 - Septic shock occurs in severe cases of sepsis, when your blood pressure drops to a dangerously low level, preventing your vital organs from receiving enough oxygenated blood.

 If it is not treated, sepsis can progress from uncomplicated sepsis to septic shock and can eventually lead to multiple organ failure and death.

 If you think you have sepsis, it is important to get it diagnosed and treated as quickly as possible.

 If you think that you or someone in your care has severe sepsis or septic shock, phone 999 and ask for an ambulance.